wbamberg/idl-reference/docs/nsIEditor.md

 the destination node and delete those not in the source.

 The supplied nodes MUST BE ELEMENTS (most callers are working with nodes)
-@param aAttribute    the name of the attribute to copy
-@param aDestNode     the destination element to operate on
-@param aSourceNode   the source element to copy attributes from
-@exception NS_ERROR_NULL_POINTER at least one of the nodes is null
-@exception NS_ERROR_NO_INTERFACE at least one of the nodes is not an
-                                 element

 #### Parameters ####